serverless-components/tencent-website/README.md

   inputs:
     code:
       root: ./ # The root folder of your website project.
 Defaults to current working directory
-      src: ./src # The folder to be uploaded containing your built artifact
+      src: ./code # The folder to be uploaded containing your built artifact
       hook: npm run build # A hook to build/test/do anything to your code before uploading
       # index: index.html # default index.html
       error: index.html # default error.html
     region: ap-guangzhou # The Tencent region to deploy your website into
-    bucketName: myBucket
+    bucketName: mybucket  # bucket name doesn't support upper case letters
     env: # Environment variables to include in a 'env.js' file with your uploaded code.
       API_URL: https://api.com
     cors: